zhouushe/notes/docs/k8s_fio.md

 ## Prepare fio image
-- Use an official or community-provided fio image (e.g., `ubuntu:fio`, ensuring fio is pre-installed in the image).
+- Use an official or community-provided fio image (e.g., `ubuntu:fio`, ensuring fio is pre-installed in the image)
-- Build a custom image containing fio.
+- Build a custom image containing fio
 ```dockerfile title="FIO Dockerfile"
 # Use Alpine Linux as the base image
 FROM alpine:latest